Add VMware vCenter Cloud Provider Resource

 Note: All vCenter elements must be located under the same data center.

-Address IP address of the vCenter server User
+Attribute Supporting shell version Description Address All IP address of the vCenter server User All

 User on the vCenter server.